sovrynn/ecdo/3-FORECASTING/README.md

 Almost certainly a globally experienced seismic movement in the hours before, and then a short time as the new dominant axis exponentially gains centrifugal dominance.

 The concept of a *W-shaped climate event*, as we have seen some potential past evidence of, makes me wonder if we aren't at least 5 years to a few decades out from the actual flip.
 The caveat being, of course, that the leadup will bring an *intense aridification* probably involving *extreme heat*.

-## Best forecast date - 2030

-There are a host of solar, planetary, and cosmic alignments in 2030.
-See `date-and-triggers`.

 ## Citations